Late Bronze Age collapse: The Levant

 During the reign of Ramesses III, Philistines were allowed to resettle the coastal strip from Gaza to Joppa, Denyen (possibly the tribe of Dan in the Bible, or more likely the people of Adana, also known as Danuna, part of the Hittite Empire) settled from Joppa to Acre, and Tjekker in Acre.
-The sites quickly achieved independence, as the Story of Wenamun shows.
+As the Story of Wenamun shows, the sites quickly achieved independence.

-Despite many theories which claim that trade relations broke down after 1200 in the southern Levant, there is ample evidence that trade with other regions continued after the end of the Late Bronze Age in the Southern Levant.
-Archaeologist Jesse Millek has shown that while the common assumption is that trade in Cypriote and Mycenaean pottery ended around 1200 BC, trade in Cypriot pottery actually largely came to an end at 1300 BC, while for Mycenaean pottery, this trade ended at 1250 BC, and destruction around 1200 BC could not have affected either pattern of international trade since it ended before the end of the Late Bronze Age.
-He has also demonstrated that trade with Egypt continued after 1200 BC.
-Archaeometallurgical studies performed by various teams have also shown that trade in tin, a non-local metal necessary to make bronze, did not stop or decrease after 1200 BC, even though the closest sources of the metal were modern Afghanistan, Kazakhstan, or perhaps even Cornwall, England.
-Lead from Sardinia was still being imported to the southern Levant after 1200 BC during the early Iron Age.
+Despite many theories claiming that trade relations broke down in the southern Levant after 1200 BC, there is ample evidence that trade with other regions continued after the end of the Late Bronze Age.
+Archaeologist Jesse Millek has shown that while the common assumption is that trade in Cypriot and Mycenaean pottery ended around 1200 BC, trade in Cypriot pottery actually largely came to an end in 1300 BC, while for Mycenaean pottery, this trade ended in 1250 BC; destruction around 1200 BC could not have affected either pattern of international trade since both ended before the end of the Late Bronze Age.
+Millek also demonstrated that trade with Egypt continued following 1200 BC.
+Archaeometallurgical studies performed by various teams have also shown that trade in tin–a non-local and essential metal for bronze production–neither stopped nor decreased after 1200 BC, despite that the closest sources of the metal were the (modern) regions of Afghanistan, Kazakhstan, or perhaps even Cornwall, England.
+Lead from Sardinia was still being imported to the southern Levant following 1200 BC during the early Iron Age.

 These sites in the Southern Levant show evidence of the collapse: Akko, Ashdod, Ashkelon, Bethel, Beth Shemesh, Deir 'Alla (Sukkot), Tel Hazor, Tel Lachish, and Tel Megiddo.